FAQ about Managed Service for MySQL®

 How do I get started with Managed Service for MySQL®?

-Managed Service for MySQL® is available to any registered Yandex Cloud user.
+Managed Service for MySQL® is available to all registered Yandex Cloud users.

-To create a database cluster in Managed Service for MySQL®, you need to define its parameters:
+Before creating a database cluster in Managed Service for MySQL®, you need to decide on its configuration:

-- Number of hosts for the cluster and the availability zone for each host.
+- Number of hosts in your cluster and availability zone for each host.

 For more information, see Getting started.